 Step #6.
-Click OK on the prompt to finalise application.
+Click OK on the prompt to finalise the application.

-This is where I would have expected for a review application step to be shown when I would be given a chance to review the details I entered.
+This is where I would have expected a review application step to show where I could get a chance to review the details I entered.

-Unfortunately, that didn’t happen and when I went to use the Temporary application ID I was given when I got an error saying “Temporary Application Id does not exist please ReEnter and Try Again.”
+Unfortunately, that didn’t happen.
+When I went to use the Temporary application ID I was given, I got an error saying, “Temporary Application Id does not exist, please ReEnter and Try Again.”

-This is when I realised that the prompt was indeed the last step to the submission.
+This is when I realised that the prompt was the last step to the submission.

-If you enter any wrong data and submit the final application at this step, you will need to register again with the correct details and start with Step 1 again.
+If you enter any incorrect data and submit the final application at this step, you will need to register again with the correct details and start with Step 1 again.